Nekozuki0509/itemscroller-add-various-masscrafting/README.md

-## itemscroller-add-stonecutting is not Masa's original itemscroller.
+## itemscroller-various-masscrafting is not Masa's original itemscroller.
 If you have issues with this mod, please contact Nekozuki0509 (or open a bug report here).
 ## Note
-This is a customized version of Andrews54757's itemscroller-crafting-fix mod that add masscraft to stonecutter for 1.20.1.
+This is a customized version of Andrews54757's itemscroller-crafting-fix mod that add various masscrafing for 1.20.1.
 Andrews54757's original mod can be found [here](https://github.com/Andrews54757/itemscroller-crafting-fix)